dch09/WeatherApp/README.md

 - [ ] Fix constraints errors for UIBarButtonItem in DetailViewController
 - [ ] Pass app localization to API calls
 - [ ] Animations, UI fixes
-- [ ] Wrap DetailViewController with UIScrollView
+- [ ] Wrap DetailViewController in UIScrollView